harryf/thoughts/the-rise-of-nanasocial.md

 The Rise of Nanosocial
 ----------------------

-From what I learned as a Yo user and then from [copying Yo in Switzerland](https://github.com/harryf/thoughts/blob/master/hoi-and-yo.md), I'm going to come out and say it. **Yo is a game changer for social**.
+From what I learned as a Yo user and then from [copying Yo in Switzerland](https://github.com/harryf/thoughts/blob/master/hoi-and-yo.md), I'm going to come out and say it...

+**Yo is a game changer for social**.

 ### More than meets the eye